 However, these inconsistencies do not falsify the possibility of an approximate Bayesian inference mechanism operating in the hippocampus in parallel to several other mechanisms not accounted for (and in some cases inconsistent with) such a

 mechanism.
 Brains exhibit a high degree of redundancy, and there is no reason to assume that one cell type only performs one function.
 Over-reliance on only a single or few place cells inconsistent with the statistical optimum could destroy the models functionality.
-However, larger ensemble of place cells, a majority of which do repre- sent location estimates and their associated approximate uncertainty, can still facilitate approximately optimal localization if the contradicting information in the ensemble (representing other things, such as an episodic memories (Tulving & Markowitsch,
+However, larger ensembles of place cells, a majority of which do repre- sent location estimates and their associated approximate uncertainty, can still facilitate approximately optimal localization if the contradicting information in the ensemble (representing other things, such as an episodic memories (Tulving & Markowitsch,

 1998)) is a minority.
-The approximate Bayesian hippocampus hypothesis could be fal- sified if the number of place cells used for localization and having firing fields inconsis- tent with Bayesian uncertainty predictions could be shown to be a majority.
+The approximate Bayesian hippocampus hypothesis could be fal- sified if the number of place cells used for localization, and having firing fields inconsis- tent with Bayesian uncertainty predictions, could be shown to be a majority.
 However, this does not seem to be the case in the recordings and environments investigated here (see Chapter 4).

 We can further support the claim of multiple parallel hippocampal mechanisms, one of which may be approximate Bayesian inference, using two observations.
 First, our particle filter localization model is largely robust to artificially increasing or de- creasing the variance of the samples at some places (see Appendix TODO), which is a rudimentary way of simulating some place fields having a different size than prescribed by a Bayesian model.
 Second, in addition to reasonably good fit with empirical place field sizes reported in Chapter 4, the uncertainties predicted by a sampling-based lo- calization model can also successfully explain the frequency distribution of place field sizes (see comparison in Figure TODO in Appendix TODO).
 The small amount of de- viation between the frequency distribution of uncertainties in the model, and between the frequency distribution of place field sizes, suggests that place fields inconsistent with Bayesian uncertainty were a small minority in this environment.